SQRC classroom

 March 2024

+Information sessions are conducted with San Quentin staff and the incarcerated population to ensure transparency and engagement.
 The State Public Works Board greenlights the initial phase of construction, prioritizing security measures, utility relocation, and demolition.

 May 2024

-Demolition began on Building 38.
+Demolition begins on Building 38.

 an aerial photo of building 38